Donncha O'Connor

-Donncha O'Connor (born 25 April 1981) is an Irish Gaelic footballer who currently plays as a full-forward for the Cork senior team.
+Donncha O'Connor (born 25 April 1981) is an Irish Gaelic footballer who played as a full-forward for the Cork senior team.
 He joined the team during the 2006 championship and immediately became a regular member of the starting fifteen.

 O'Connor is Cork's all-time top scorer.
 He has won one All-Ireland winners' medal, four Munster winners' medals and three National League winners' medal.
 He has ended up as an All-Ireland runner-up on two occasions.

 At club level O'Connor plays with Ballydesmond and divisional side Duhallow.

 Playing career

 Club

 O'Connor plays his club football with the Ballydesmond club and the Duhallow divisional side and has enjoyed some success.

 After enjoying much success at all grades as a juvenile player, O'Connor broke onto Ballydesmond's junior team by the late nineties.
 After facing defeat in the divisional junior championship final in 2005, the team qualified for the championship decider again in 2007.
 Dromtarriffe provided the opposition, however, O'Connor won a divisional title following a 1–10 to 0–8 victory.